Bridging the worlds of research and policy

 - Providing a unique forum for the health policy and systems research community;

-- Promote the dissemination and use of health policy and systems knowledge; and
+- supporting institutional capacity for the conduct and uptake of health policy and systems research;

 - stimulating the generation of knowledge and innovations to nurture learning and resilience in health systems; and

 - increasing the demand for and use of knowledge for strengthening health systems.